SimonRacaud/Arcade/README.md

-# B-OOP-400-REN-4-1-arcade-aurelien.joncour
+# Arcade

-Arcade is a gaming platform: a program that lets the user choose a game to play and keeps a register of player scores.
+Arcade is a retro gaming platform: a program that lets the user choose a game to play and keeps a register of player scores.

 **Group members:**
   - [@SimonRacaud](https://github.com/SimonRacaud)